Yagishiri Island: Transportation

 Yagishiri Island is connected by two ferries to the port at Haburo.
 The island is reached by the Ororon 2 in 60 minutes, and the Sanraina in 35 minutes.
-In winter is served by one trip per day by the Orororan 2, and at the peak tourist season in August the ferries each run three times per day.
+In winter it is served by one trip per day by the Orororan 2, and at the peak tourist season in August the ferries each run three times per day.
 A single road, the Yagishiri Road (焼尻島線, Yagishi Tōsen), circles the island.